OfficeDev/teams-toolkit-samples/todo-list-with-Azure-backend-M365/README.md

 Click on your app icon to launch and preview your app running in Outlook.

-## Use the App in Outlook Web Access
+## Use the App in Outlook Web Client
-To view your app in Outlook Web Access, visit https://outlook.office.com and sign in using your test tenant account.
+To view your app in Outlook Web Client, visit https://outlook.office.com and sign in using your test tenant account.
 Click on the ellipses (...) menu on the Outlook app bar.
 Your sideloaded app title will appear among your installed apps.

-Click on your app icon to launch and preview your app running in Outlook Web Access.
+Click on your app icon to launch and preview your app running in Outlook Web Client.

 ## Use the App in Office
 To preview your app running in Office, log into [office.com](https://www.office.com/) with your test tenant credentials.
 Click on the ellipses (...) menu on the Office app bar.
 Your sideloaded app title will appear among your installed apps.